 "How...what...hang on where-"

 "Heeeyyy Lister!
 You didn't feed me, what's with no tuna out?
 I want my tuna!
-How am I supposed to have super cat like teeth with no tuna...who's he?
-Why does he look like a spaceball reject..."
+How am I supposed look this good if you forget my tuna!...who's he?
+Why does he look like a space ball reject..."

-Sam's eyes widened and he glanced round the room, it looked more like a dodgey space set, plastic shiny props and surfaces.
+Sam's eyes widened and he glanced round the room, it looked more like a dodgy space set, plastic shiny props and surfaces.
 Was that tinfoil around the window?

 Glancing at the new member who looked like an old school vampire who appeared with Eddie Murphy Sam's mind started turning.